wxwern/clarity/README.md

 ![](showcase/screenshot_v2L.png)
 ![](showcase/screenshot_v2W.png)
 ![](showcase/screenshot_v2D.png)
-This version is designed to blend with macOS Big Sur's new menu bar, with a space indicator that's visible when a padding of 8px is set on all sides of the screen using yabai.
+This version is designed to blend with macOS Big Sur's new menu bar, with a workspace indicator that's visible when a padding of 8px is set on all sides of the screen using yabai.

 ### Clarity v1
 ![](showcase/screenshot_v1.png)
-This version is designed as a full width custom menu bar with space indicators, app title, and status bar items, while the built-in macOS menu bar is hidden.
+This version is designed as a full width custom menu bar with workspace indicators, app title, and status bar items, while the built-in macOS menu bar is hidden.
 The height is approximately 20px, and is best used with an additional 8px padding set to all sides of the screen using yabai, in addition to padding for the top bar.

 ## Installation